-- c) Security of academic student records - d) Payment schedule of fees, charges and refunds - e) Student dismissal or withdrawals. - 4.
+- 3. The organization follows ethical business practices and protects student and consumer interests in the following areas: - a) Student recruitment practices - b) The resolution of students' academic appeals, complaints, grievances, and/or other disputes - c) Security of academic student records - d) Payment schedule of fees, charges and refunds - e) Student dismissal or withdrawals. - 4.
 The organization ensures that students are aware of the organization's policies and procedures relevant to student life.